atoponce/d-note/README.md

 And many more.
 Unfortunately, none of the above sites seem to be interested in benefiting the community as a whole by providing their source code, even though there seems to be a demand for it.
-Further, by using a third party service, you have no guarantee that they are not sharing your data with the NSA.
+Further, by using a third party service, you have no guarantee that they are not sharing your data with third parties.
 By running your own server, you know who has your data and who doesn't.

 The name of the project is inspired by the "H-Bomb", or hydrogen bomb.
 I wanted a clever name for self destructing notes that was not in use, and